History of British film certificates: 1932–1951

-An H (Passed as Horrific) certificate was added in 1932 to alert parents to horror-themed material.
+An H (Horrific) certificate was added in 1932 to alert parents to horror-themed material.

 1951–1970

 Following a recommendation by the County Councils Association to replace the BBFC, the government established a committee chaired by Professor Kenneth Wheare to examine film censorship.
-The committee's findings were published in 1950 and proposed creation of four new certificates (X - films aimed at adults only, from which children should be absolutely excluded; C - films aimed specifically at children; Advisory U - films suitable for all; Advisory A - films suitable for all, but dealing with more adult subject matter).
-Only one of these proposals were adopted and saw for the first time, a compulsory certificate, X (Explicit Content), introduced allowing only those aged 16 and older to enter.
+The committee's findings were published in 1950 and proposed creation of four new certificates (X - films aimed at adults only, from which children should be absolutely excluded; C - films aimed specifically at children; Category U - films suitable for all; Category A - films suitable for all, but dealing with mild adult subject matter).
+Only one of these proposals were adopted and saw for the first time, a compulsory certificate, X, introduced allowing only those aged 16 and older to enter.
 This replaced the H certificate.

 1970–1982

-On 1 July 1970 the A certificate was split into two: the A certificate now allowed those of all ages to be admitted, but warned parents that they may not wish children under 12 to watch the film, while the new AA allowed only those aged 14 or over to be admitted.
+On 1 July 1970 the A certificate was split into two: The old 'A' (advisory) category was split to create a new advisory 'A' which permitted the admission of children of 5 years or over whether accompanied or not, but which warned parents that a film in this category would contain some material that parents might prefer their children under 14 not to see while the new AA allowed only those aged 14 or over to be admitted.
 As there was now a mandatory certificate at 14, the X certificate was modified to raise its age from 16 to 18.
+All the rating symbols were also graphically modernised.

 1982–1985

 On 1 November 1982 the ratings system was completely overhauled with only the U certificate remaining unchanged (though its description was slightly modified).
 The A certificate was replaced by PG, which was now completely advisory.
 The age of AA was raised a year and the certificate was renamed 15.
 The X certificate was unchanged but renamed 18 due to the lewd reputation that the letter X had acquired.
 A new R18 certificate was introduced for sexually explicit films.
 In order to show R18 films, cinemas must be licensed members-only clubs (previously, a loophole allowed these clubs to show such films unrated).
+The current and new certificates introduced different shapes for each rating.